 Figure 6.X.2-1 AF triggered Registration Procedure for Topology 1

-0a.
-The Ambient IoT devices may be pre-configured with internal AIoT device ID or group ID.
+0. The Ambient IoT devices are pre-configured with default internal AIoT device ID and credentials.

-0b.
-The UDM may be pre-configured with the Ambient IoT devices profile which contains the device ID or group ID.
+The 5GC is pre-configured with the default Ambient IoT devices profile which contains the device ID and credentials too.
+The default internal AIoT device ID only contains MCC, MNC and Company info , without product info, serial number and so on.

 AF triggers registration and sends AF Triggered Registration Request to NEF.
 The service information such as EPC code list, TID code list and the location information may be included.

-The NEF selects an AMF or Ambient IoT NF that supports Ambient IoT services based on the location information, and maps the location information into TA list or gNB list.
+The NEF selects an AMF or Ambient IoT NF that supports Ambient IoT services based on the location information.
+It will map the location information into TA list.

-The NEF retrieves the subscription data from UDM and map the EPC code list with the internal AIoT device ID list or the group ID based on the subscription data and TA list or gNB list.

-The NEF sends AF Triggered Registration Request to the AMF/Ambient IoT NF, including the internal AIoT device ID list, the group ID, the TA list or gNB list.
+The NEF sends AF Triggered Registration Request to the AMF/Ambient IoT NF, including the TID list, EPC info, the TA list.

-The AMF/Ambient IoT NF selects NG-RAN based on the TA list or gNB list.
+The AMF/Ambient IoT NF selects NG-RAN based on the TA list.

+The AMF/Ambient IoT NF forwards the registration request to NG-RAN, including TID list , EPC info , and so on.

-The AMF/Ambient IoT NF activates the AIoT devices.
-The devices access and register to the network via NG-RAN.
+NG-RAN activates the AIoT devices based on TID list.
+The devices matched TID list access and register to the network via NG-RAN with EPC info.
 A receiving limit time may be configured on NG-RAN.
 Once timeout, the message received after this time will be discarded by NG-RAN.

-The AMF/Ambient IoT NF may interact with UDM and AUSF for Authentication/Security.
+The AIoT devices perform interaction with 5GC for Authentication/Security.
+After successful registration, 5GC will generate full internal AIoT device ID, containing MCC, MNC, Company info, product info, serial number based on EPC info.

+The NG-RAN returns the Response to the AMF/Ambient IoT NF.

-The AMF/Ambient IoT NF creates the UE context for a device or a group of AIoT devices and returns the Response to the NEF.
+The AMF/Ambient IoT NF returns the response to the NEF.

 The NEF returns AF Triggered Registration Response to the AF.